forestgrape/coronavirus/5_epidemiological/transmission.md

 Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](../5_epidemiological/transmission.md#particles-sources)).

-Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
+Dry particulates get into the air either by the above conversion from aerosols, directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles or from faeces. [to check: vacuum cleaner particle filter size].  [to be checked if dirt is/can be relevant and what kind of dirt]

 <!--todo deposition of particles with dry form, short summary-->